Skip to main content

 The ABC Dream Team (Architects, Builders, Contractors)

-Finding the right people is critical before ruminating over tile, floors, lighting, cabinets, and appliances.
-I have redesigned a condo, rebuilt a burnt-out Brownstone, and designed Yale Framingham.
-My biggest issues were contractor-related without question.
+Finding the right people before ruminating over tile, floors, lighting, cabinets, and appliances.

 Finding a Project Manager

-So, you’ve hired a great contractor.
-Now you want to start the interview process all over for the best Project Manager.
-You don't want the owner's kid fresh out of college, but someone more seasoned.
+Now, you want to start the interview process all over for the best Project Manager.

 Think of hiring these teams based on the expectation of having an 18–24-month marriage.
-Treat it accordingly.

 Questions to Ask When Vetting Architects, Builders, and Contractors

 If you are building a contemporary house, you ideally want someone who has built a house in that style.
-For Bostonians, you have the unique Brownstones.
-You want to find the contractor best matching that particular style.

 The following are 18 questions to ask your architect, builder, and contractor: